SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 ### First, Gain Access to Your EC2 Instance
 (1) Make sure there is a User added within IAM on the Amazon console with Administrator Access.

 You should have an Access key ID and a Secret access key downloaded somewhere (regenerate these by going to `IAM` > `Users` > the user name > `Security Credentials` tab, and under the "Access keys" section click `Make inactive` or `Delete`... and then click `Create access key` to generate a new set of keys.
-Make sure to download .csv file!).
+Make sure to download the **.csv file!**).

 (2) Head over to the terminal.